kiddae/dotfiles/README.md

 This was made over my older and messier dotfiles repository that you can still access on the `old` branch.

+# Included scripts

+To make the usage and switching of themes easier, I have included (mostly for me):

++ `switch_theme` which takes the name of the theme as argument
++ `update_theme`, which copies files from my home directory to the repository and shows diffs per directory.
+The flag `-n` does a dry-run.

 # Screenshots

 ## `doublechic`